SEDS/mangrove-catalog/README.md

 # False Positive Catalogue

 Here are source code samples of the false positive patterns listed on the [False Positive Catalogue](https://github.com/SEDS/mangrove-catalogue/wiki/FP-Catalog).
 Rather than browsing the repository above, we recommend that you let the wiki page guide you through the patterns.
+Static code analysis tool names are replaced with "Static Code Analysis Tool" to achieve anonymity.

 ## List of Abbreviations